jmielkeway/ccos4rbpi_volume0/chapter06/global-memmap.md

 The only other freelist containing entries is that of `MAX_ORDER`, or order nine.
 The first free page is page number 0x2800, as calculated previously.
 The PFN of the blocks in the list increase in increments of 512.
 The last free page is 0xFFE00 or decimal 1048064.
 This is 512 fewer than the 1048576 total number of pages previously calculated.
 The math checks out.

 In the `MAX_ORDER` freelist, both the first available block's `prev` pointer, and the last available blocks `next` point point to the same address.
 This is also correct.
-Recall once more that the `GLOBAL_MEMMAP` will begin at the 8MB mark, or physical address `0x800000`, virtual address `0xFFFF000000800000`.
+Recall once more that the `GLOBAL_MEMMAP` will begin at the 8MB mark, or physical address 0x800000, virtual address 0xFFFF000000800000.
 The first general free block will be at index 10240 of the `GLOBAL_MEMMAP` array, and each `struct page` in the array takes up 32 bytes of memory.
-Thus the address of the first general free block should located at `0x800000` + (`0x20` * `0x2800`), which comes out to physical address `0x850000`, virtual address `0xFFFF000000850000`.
-The offset of the `struct list` `pagelist` member of each page is eight bytes, so the virtual address of the first general freeblock's `pagelist` member should be `0xFFFF000000850008`.
-Fortunately, this is the value shown by the log as the second general freeblock's 'prev' pointer.
+Thus the address of the first general free block should located at `0x800000 + (0x20 * 0x2800)`, which comes out to physical address 0x850000, virtual address 0xFFFF000000850000.
+The offset of the `pagelist` member of each page is eight bytes, so the virtual address of the first general freeblock's `pagelist` member should be 0xFFFF000000850008.
+Fortunately, this is the value shown by the log as the second general freeblock's `prev` pointer.

-The second to last general freeblock has a value of `0x0xFFFF0000027FC008` as the `pagelist` offset in it's `next` pointer.
-Given 1048676 pages, 512 page blocks, and 1058604 as the PFN of the last valid page in the list, the correct address of the last general free block's `pagelist` physical address is given by `0x800000` + (`0x20` * `0xFFE00`) + 0x8, which equals `0x27FC008`, and corresponds to the correct virtual address.
+The second to last general freeblock has a value of 0x0xFFFF0000027FC008 as the `pagelist` offset in it's `next` pointer.
+Given 1048676 pages, 512 page blocks, and 1058604 as the PFN of the last valid page in the list, the correct address of the last general free block's `pagelist` physical address is given by `0x800000 + (0x20 * 0xFFE00) + 0x8`, which equals 0x27FC008, and corresponds to the correct virtual address.

-*Chapter Top* [Chapters[5]: SMP](chapter5.md) | *Next Chapter* [Chapters[6]: Memory Allocation](../chapter6/chapter6.md)
+*Previous Page* [Chapters[6]: Memory Allocator](chapter6.md) | *Next Page* [Binary Buddies](binary-buddies.md)
-*Previous Page* [Spinlocks](spinlocks.md) | *Next Page* [Chapters[6]: Memory Allocation](atomics-ordering.md)
+*Chapter Top* [Chapters[6]: Memory Allocator](chapter6.md) | *Next Chapter* [Chapters[7]: Scheduling and Processes](../chapter07/chapter7.md)